Hotels in Reading, Pennsylvania

 Which hotels in Reading, Pennsylvania offer free parking?

-Which hotels in Reading, Pennsylvania have a pool?
+Which hotels in Reading, Pennsylvania have an outdoor pool?

 Which hotels in Reading, Pennsylvania have suites or extra space?

-Which hotels in Reading, Pennsylvania have an in-room kitchen or kitchenette?
+Which hotels in Reading, Pennsylvania have a full in-room kitchen?

 Ready to book in Reading?